kualatechzm/coding-interview-challenge/README.md

 ## A Note on Expected Duration

-Whichever task you have choose in the [technical assessment](/01-technical-assessment.md), we don't expect you to spend more than a couple of hours on your solution: it should fit comfortably into one evening, so please don't spend a week refactoring your code!
+Whichever task you choose in the [technical assessment](/01-technical-assessment.md), we don't expect you to spend more than a couple of hours on your solution: it should fit comfortably into one evening, so please don't spend a week refactoring your code!